 In Isaiah 55:11 (NLT), God tells us, “It is the same with my word.
 I send it out, and it always produces fruit.
 It will accomplish all I want it to, and it will prosper everywhere I send it.”
 So while I was struggling, trying to find my way, the Word of God that I had heard was working on my heart bit by bit.
 Heavenly Father had a plan for my life, just as He has one for yours.
 The Holy Spirit helped me to create a space in my mind and heart to begin to believe that God would work through me to accomplish His purpose.

 God’s plan is the foundation of all things.
 We don’t see this when we’re licking our wounds, and trying to figure out how to press our own agendas forward.
-You want things to work out, but you look at everything in your world, and sometimes it seems like mush; nothing is as it should be.
+We all want things to work out, but we look at everything in our worlds, and sometimes it all seems like mush; nothing is as it should be.
 The wisdom of Proverbs 19:21 (NLT) teaches us, “You can make many plans, but the Lord’s purpose will prevail.”
 Nothing is more important than God’s plan; this is ‘The Basics of LIFE-101.’
 It is an unyielding and inflexible reality, and if we try to go against it, we’re going to come out with the short end of the stick.
 This is why Jesus Christ tells us in Matthew 6:33 to seek God first, because seeking Him first guarantees a blessed outcome.

 Some people have a vision of God sitting in heaven, waiting to put the hammer down when anyone violates His laws.
 God’s Word is the preeminent authority.
 John 1:1(NLT) tells us, “In the beginning the Word already existed.
 The Word was with God, and the Word was God.”
 Through the Lord Jesus Christ, Heavenly Father set things in motion through His Word a very long time ago.
 He spoke, and the universe obeyed.
 He created it, put it in perfect working order, and then rested.
 There’s nothing more to be done.
 His Word works with a mathematical precision.
 He has orchestrated the universe in such a way that it works with us when we work with it.
 When we obey and honor God’s Word, harmony is achieved.
 He set up the system to respond beautifully to our obedience.

 And He doesn’t hit us over the head with it.
 Life does this on ‘automatic.’
-After a pat, a thump, and then finally a knock upside the head from the situations of life; most of us realize that God is working through our circumstances to tell us something.
+After a pat, a thump, and then finally a knock upside the head from the situations of life; some of us will realize that our circumstances are broadcasting a message, and we need to wake up before it’s too late.
 That’s what happened to me.
 I knew deep in my gut that I was out of place.
-Every day felt like an out-of-body experience, like someone was living my life, because it wasn’t the life I was supposed to live.
-It’s not the way destiny feels.
+Every day felt like an out-of-body experience, like someone else was living my life, because it wasn’t the life I was supposed to live.
+It wasn’t the way destiny feels.